ek-osnb/e25-tek2/06-dns/slides.md

 ---

+# Difference between browser and curl HTTP requests
+- A web browser asks the server to **compress the content** (gzip, deflate) by using the `Accept-Encoding` header.
+This makes the response **smaller and faster** to download.
+- `curl` does not ask for compressed content by default, so the server sends the full uncompressed response.
+- Browsers also send additional headers like `User-Agent`, `Accept-Language`, and `Cookies` that `curl` does not include unless specified.

+---

 ## Exercises: Capture DNS traffic using Wireshark
-1. Start a Wireshark capture on your network interface.
+1. Start a Wireshark capture on your network interface (WiFi).
 2. Use a filter to display only DNS traffic: `dns`.
 3. Visit a website (e.g., `www.ek.dk`) in your web browser.
 4. Analyze the DNS query and response packets to identify the different fields and their values.